DawnChism/Insacart-Basket-Analysis-Python/README.md

 05 Sent to Client: The final report presented in Excel

 ## Resources
 Note: Instacart is a real company that’s made their data available online.
-However, the contents of this project brief have been fabricated for the purpose of this Achievement.
+However, the contents of the attached project brief have been fabricated by CareerFoundry for the purpose of this analysis.